Alan Turing: University and work on computability

 Between the springs of 1935 and 1936, at the same time as Alonzo Church, Turing worked on the decidability of problems, starting from Gödel's incompleteness theorems.
 In mid-April 1936, Turing sent Max Newman the first draft typescript of his investigations.
 That same month, Church published his An Unsolvable Problem of Elementary Number Theory, with similar conclusions to Turing's then-yet unpublished work.
 Finally, on 28 May of that year, he finished and delivered his 36-page paper for publication called "On Computable Numbers, with an Application to the Entscheidungsproblem".
 It was published in the Proceedings of the London Mathematical Society journal in two parts, the first on 30 November and the second on 23 December.
-In this paper, Turing reformulated Kurt Gödel's 1931 results on the limits of proof and computation, replacing Gödel's universal arithmetic-based formal language with the formal and simple hypothetical devices that became known as Turing machines.
-The Entscheidungsproblem (decision problem) was originally posed by German mathematician David Hilbert in 1928.
-Turing proved that his "universal computing machine" would be capable of performing any conceivable mathematical computation if it were representable as an algorithm.
-He went on to prove that there was no solution to the decision problem by first showing that the halting problem for Turing machines is undecidable: it is not possible to decide algorithmically whether a Turing machine will ever halt.
+In this paper, Turing proved results on the limits of computation, introducing the formal and simple hypothetical devices that became known as Turing machines.
+The Entscheidungsproblem (decision problem) was originally posed by German mathematician David Hilbert in 1928, and consists of seeking a computational procedure for proving or disproving theorems in the logical calculus employed by Hilbert.
+Turing argued that his "computing machine" would be capable of performing any conceivable mathematical computation if it were representable by finitary means (as an algorithm).
+He went on to prove that there was no solution to the decision problem by first showing that some variants of the halting problem for Turing machines are undecidable: in parcitular, it is not possible to decide algorithmically whether a Turing machine will produce an infinite output.
 This paper has been called "easily the most influential math paper in history".

 King's College, Cambridge, where Turing was an undergraduate in 1931 and became a Fellow in 1935.
 The computer room is named after him.

 Although Turing's proof was published shortly after Church's equivalent proof using his lambda calculus, Turing's approach is considerably more accessible and intuitive than Church's.
 It also included a notion of a 'Universal Machine' (now known as a universal Turing machine), with the idea that such a machine could perform the tasks of any other computation machine (as indeed could Church's lambda calculus).
 According to the Church–Turing thesis, Turing machines and the lambda calculus are capable of computing anything that is computable.
 John von Neumann acknowledged that the central concept of the modern computer was due to Turing's paper.
 To this day, Turing machines are a central object of study in theory of computation.